franzonistefano/thesis-fabric/doc/fabric_installation_guide.md

 # Installation Guide

-> For Linux installation follow [this guide](https://hackernoon.com/hyperledger-fabric-installation-guide-74065855eca9) changing the prerequisite version with the below one
+> For Linux installation follow [this guide](https://hackernoon.com/hyperledger-fabric-installation-guide-74065855eca9) changing the prerequisites version with the below one

 # Table of Contents
 - [Prerequisite](#prerequisite)